ryan-thompson/grpsel/README.md

 ## Overview

-An R package for sparse regression modelling with grouped predictors (including overlapping groups). `grpsel` makes use of the group subset selection penalty, which usually leads to excellent selection and prediction.
+An R package for sparse regression modelling with grouped predictors (including overlapping groups). `grpsel` uses the group subset selection penalty, which usually leads to excellent selection and prediction.
 Optionally, the group subset penalty can be combined with a group lasso or ridge penalty for added shrinkage.
 Linear and logistic regression are currently supported.

 ## Installation